korvus/paternator/README.md

 models : (string) path to the special file (see bellow) wich contains all the files to duplicate.

-path : (string) folder path where all the patern will be duplicate
+path : (string or array) folder path where all the patern will be duplicate.
+If you pass an array, it mean you have differents pattern available.
+Then, you will be abble to choose the pattern of your choices by a dialog box.

 ## files.js (models)